KuKustudy/team16-medical-pantry/README.md

     5. backend server is running on 8080 port now, go to localhost:8080/api to test it out

-## how to test frontend:

-    1. go to frontend directory

-    2. open terminal

-    3. enter command: npm run test

 ## Reference links:

 FDA: Food & Drug Administration, an United State organisation, their website